PCI Compliance DSS v4.0

-PCI DSS contains a set of requirements to help organisations prevent payment data breaches and payment card fraud.
+PCI DSS defines a set of security requirements designed to protect payment card data and reduce the risk of data breaches and payment fraud.

-Sekuro offers peace-of-mind PCI DSS-as-a-Service to help organisations stay compliant throughout the years, to every version of the PCI DSS, including the latest PCI DSS v4.0.
+Sekuro offers peace-of-mind PCI DSS Service to help organisations stay compliant throughout the years, to every version of the PCI DSS, including the latest PCI DSS v4.0.

 We provide tailored and collaborative solutions to meet your business goals as well as your compliance requirements